Creating a group of instances with fixed IP addresses

 yandex_compute_instance_group

-: Description of the instance group:-
+: Description of the instance group.-

-General information about the instance group:
+General information about the VM group:

 name